smnbbrv/ngx-grpc/README.md

 Clone this repository and run `npm ci` in the root directory.
 This will install all required dependencies.

+Then, build the libs with `npm run build`.

-Then, in separate terminal sessions run
+Finally, in separate terminal sessions run

 - `npm run examples:basic` starts the basic example Angular app with standard client
 - `npm run examples:worker` starts the example Angular app which uses worker client